Shiva108/ai-llm-red-team-handbook/docs/AI LLM Red Team Handbook.md

 ## 4.3 Rules of Engagement (RoE)

-The RoE defines _how_ testing will be conducted—including constraints, escalation paths, and safety controls.
+The RoE defines _how_ testing will be conducted - including constraints, escalation paths, and safety controls.
 Think of this as your engagement safety net.

 ### 4.3.1 Typical RoE Elements